zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 # About this repo
 * Maintainer: Chris Stone (chstone@microsoft.com)
 * Project: Call-Center Automation (Solution How-to Guide)
-* Use case: Provide an Interactive Voice Response (IVR) bot to process product orders for a fictious company that sells bicycles and bicycle accessories.
+* Use case: Provide an Interactive Voice Response (IVR) bot to process product orders for a fictitious company that sells bicycles and bicycle accessories.

 ## Table of Contents